It’s finally time to bring out the fleece blankets and pumpkin-spiced-flavored-everything. Halloween is just around the corner.

 We’ve all heard of haunted houses, haunted forests and haunted corn mazes, but have you ever ridden a haunted coaster?

-On Friday and Saturday nights from 6 pm – 10 pm throughout the month of October, and the week leading up to Halloween October 23 – 31, Rocky Top Mountain Coaster transforms their attraction with special lighting effects, live-actor ghosts and goblins and surprises at every turn.
+On select nights throughout the month of October, and the week leading up to Halloween, Rocky Top Mountain Coaster transforms its attraction with special lighting effects, extra thrills, live actors and surprises at every turn.